anibali/dsntnn/docs/api.md

 ### Normalized units

 Sizes and coordinates may be specified in terms of pixels or "normalized units".
-In normalized units, the top-left corner of the image is (-1, -1) and the bottom-right corner is (1, 1).
+In normalized units, the top-left corner of a 2D image is (-1, -1) and the bottom-right corner is (1, 1).

 The equation for converting an x-coordinate from pixels to normalized units is